apache/apisix/docs/en/latest/profile.md

       port: ${{DEPLOYMENT_ADMIN_ADMIN_LISTEN:=}}
 ```

-Now when you run APISIX, you can set these environment variables dynamically:
+When you run APISIX, you can set these environment variables dynamically:

 ```shell
 export APISIX_NODE_LISTEN=8132
 export DEPLOYMENT_ADMIN_ADMIN_LISTEN=9232
 ```

+Now when you start APISIX, it will listen on port `8132` and expose the Admin API on port `9232`.

 To use default values if no environment variables are set, you can add it to your configuration file as shown below: